skiadas/FunctionalProgrammingCourse/notes/higher_order_functions_practice.md

 1. What should be the types for each of these intermediate functions?
 2. `lines` is a built-in method.
 What is its type?
 Does that match our usage of it?
-3. `numberLines` is supposed to replace each line with the pair of an increasing number an the line.
+3. `numberLines` is supposed to replace each line with the pair of an increasing number and the line.
 How can we implement that using list functions?
 4. `allNumberedWords` is supposed to take each line and split it in to a list of words, then put those words together with the line's number.
 We can split this in steps:

     - A function that turns a line into a list of words.